-Aging is thought to be the inevitable result of the non-stop duplication of genetic material over the period of a lifetime.
-To put it in very basic terms cellular replication is like copying a VHS video tape.
-If you are young enough to remember VHS video tapes, you may be recall that copying one video to another video would gradually reduce the quality of the copy.
+Ageing is thought to be the inevitable result of the non-stop duplication of genetic material over the period of a lifetime.
+To put it in very basic terms cellular replication is like copying a VHS videotape.
+If you are young enough to remember VHS videotapes, you may recall that copying one video to another video would gradually reduce the quality of the copy.
 Cellular replication is similar – each cell is copied, then the copy is copied, and so on and so forth – millions of times over a lifetime.
 With each copy, the quality of the cell declines: resulting in the appearance of fine lines and wrinkles on a superficial level, and slower metabolism and healing and lesser function on the interior.

-In addition to this natural process of cellular degradation over time – exposure to pollutants, lifestyle, stress and sleep quality are just some of the things than can play a role in accelerating the aging process.
-While we know that habits like drinking and smoking are aging, what is less acknowledged is the ‘toxic soup’ we live in from day to day: pollution in the air, food, water – excessive exposure to unnatural light and chemicals in our foods – which can be just as damaging to our health and the way we age as smoking is.
+In addition to this natural process of cellular degradation over time – exposure to pollutants, lifestyle, stress and sleep quality are just some of the things that can play a role in accelerating the ageing process.
+While we know that habits like drinking and smoking are ageing, what is less acknowledged is the ‘toxic soup’ we live in from day to day: pollution in the air, food, water – excessive exposure to unnatural light and chemicals in our foods – which can be just as damaging to our health and the way we age as smoking is.

 Isn't it just a matter of genetics?